 The Borehole in Stone is, believe it or not, a mini pub!
 It is a pop up location of sorts that is close to the River Trent and Stone’s railway station.
 Bring a dog along with you to enjoy this satisfying nook, and explore the nearby Lymestone Brewery, which the pub has attachment to.
 This pub – where dogs are welcome throughout the year – also has awards to its name, and was in fact the coveted winner of the Staffordshire Pub of the Year.
 That’s not an award that’s always easy to win!

 The Bridge Inn offers a lovely pub experience with a brilliant beer garden, great for you to bring pets to if you’re exploring the walks and local scenes around Brewood nearby.
 This pub offers a fantastic Tudor style look and benefits from that fantastic English pub atmosphere you’ll already know and love.
 Chill outside with your pets or come on inside for a drink at the bar.
 This pub offers a unique menu and plenty of ales and beers on draught, making it a dog-friendly pub that really strives to tick all the right boxes.

 7. The White Hart, Alton

 Staffordshire is a county that’s big, bold and full of wonderful sights and sounds.
 Why wouldn’t you bring a dog here to explore it all?
 Now you can, with more promises of dog friendly pub spots in the region than ever before.
-The above pubs are only scratching at the surface, too.
+The above pubs are only scratching at the surface, too, many of the pubs are close to pet friendly log cabins Staffordshire and Staffordshire dog friendly hot tub cottage breaks as well!
 Who knows what else is out there for you to explore and enjoy?